Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Theoretical Analysis

 \subsection{Interpretability and Explanation Stability}

 Interpretability requires that explanations remain consistent under small perturbations in data or model parameters.
+Digital-twin-based clinical modeling has also shown the importance of stable and physiologically coherent explanations, where SHAP-based interpretability is used to validate model reasoning against temporal physiological trajectories \cite{mohsin_paxdt_2025}.
 Let $E(f_\theta,x,t)$ denote the explanation functional (e.g., a feature attribution or saliency value at a fixed location).

 \begin{assumption}[Lipschitz Regularity] The explanation map is $L$-Lipschitz in model parameters:

 \end{assumption}

 \begin{theorem}[Explanation Variance Bound] Under Assumption~\ref{ass:lipschitz}, i.i.d.\ samples, and a hypothesis class $\mathcal{F}$ with finite $VC(\mathcal{F})$, the variance of explanations satisfies